 Float Downstream (Revisited)

 In the spring of 2001 I’ve decided to split from the rap group that I was in and venture into new musical territories.
 The local Hip Hop scene at that time appeared pretty narrow minded to me and I got tired of the same old attitudes and platitudes.
 The spirit of the 90’s was gone.
 Solely equipped with a Akai MPC2000 I started to draw moody instrumental tracks that consist of sampled fragments of hundreds of records.
 At the time I dug a lot late 60’s psyche rock, 70’s electronic music, 80’s electro and was clearly influenced by the work of Dj Shadow.
 In the years after the release I always had mixed feeling towards the album.
-I wasn’t happy with inclusion of a completely out of place Reggae tune, the vocal is provided on the title track and the overall use of too many squeaky guitar samples.
+I wasn’t happy with inclusion of a completely out of place Reggae tune, the vocal i provided on the title track and the overall use of too many squeaky guitar samples.
 After listening to the album again last year, I decided to do some editing and see what I could come up with (the individual stems got lost at some point so I had to work with the stereo files).
 I got rid of unpleasant elements, tightened up some arrangements and added „Changes At Dawn“ from 2004 to the tracklist.
 The artwork got a slight update aswell.
 I’m happy how it turned out.
 I can now finally listen to the album, turn off my mind relax and float downstream.

 Bandcamp